angelo-loria/selenium-pom-test-project/README.md

 # selenium-pom-test-project
-C#/Selenium project demostrating page object model framework
+This is a C#/Selenium project demostrating page object model framework, running tests on http://store.demoqa.com/.